nov-lang/nov/README.md

 # nov

+nov is a functional programming language.

+nov type system is strong and sound. idk about static or dynamic yet. also most types should be inferrable.

+nov has uncolored async! (well not yet tho)

+nov code is compiled to bytecode then run in the NVM (Nov Virtual Machine).
+(This name sucks)

+nov main inspirations are Zig and OCaml.

 # TODO
 Implement basic IR then codegen to try it before adding more features

 It's fine to keep arena fucked up allocation fest until GC implementation

+Fix this README, add links where there should be e.g. for colored async above.

 ## Crafting Interpreters
 - https://craftinginterpreters.com/local-variables.html#challenges